 3. You’ll have amazing bones

 We women have a tendency to lose bone mass as we age, increasing our risk for fractures and osteoporosis.
 Breaking a hip would be a pretty big bummer when you’re supposed to be enjoying your golden years.
 Scientists from Tufts University found that “nearly two dozen cross-sectional and longitudinal studies have shown a direct and positive relationship between the effects of resistance training and bone density.”
-Start lifting now, and instead of relying on a walker you’ll be out wake-boarding while your grand-kids drive the boat.
+Lift like a girl now, and instead of relying on a walker you’ll be out wake-boarding while your grand-kids drive the boat.

 4. You’ll look good

 Remember how I mentioned that added muscle will stoke your metabolism?
 Well, it will also give you a smokin’ bod.
-Training heavy with compound lifts will fill out that physique right where you need it, adding mass where you want it and whittling down the other parts – a fuller, lifted derrière; thighs you’re not willing to hide; a strong back and core; and arms so chiseled you’d consider going sleeveless year round.
+If you lift like a girl, using compound lifts will fill out that physique right where you need it, adding mass where you want it and whittling down the other parts – a fuller, lifted derrière; thighs you’re not willing to hide; a strong back and core; and arms so chiseled you’d consider going sleeveless year round.
 Athletes look good because they train hard, but you can and should too.
 Adding muscle now will keep you looking and feeling good for years to come.

 5. You’ll have more energy and better sleep

-If you’re one of the millions of people who find themselves constantly behind the curve on sleep and can’t seem to find second gear during the day, pumping iron a few times a week may be the magic pill you need.
+If you’re one of the millions of people who find themselves constantly behind the curve on sleep and can’t seem to find second gear during the day, lift like a girl a few times a week and you may find that magic pill you’ve been looking for.
 Building a stronger body will give you more stamina by making you more efficient at delivering and using oxygen and nutrients.
 The better trained your body becomes, the more energy you’ll experience throughout the day.
 All of that energy exerted through physical activity during the day can help you sleep more soundly at night.